Call signs in Canada: Automobile licence plates for amateur operators

 Canadian provincial and territorial motor vehicle licensing authorities can issue special licence plates to amateurs resident in their jurisdiction.
-In British Columbia, the ICBC application form clearly allows only call signs beginning with VE7 or VA7, but calls from other jurisdictions sometimes slip through.
+In British Columbia, the ICBC application form clearly allows only call signs beginning with VE7 or VA7, but calls from other jurisdictions are allowed in some cases.

 Reciprocal agreement with the United States

 Under a reciprocal agreement between the United States and Canada, United States citizens licensed by the FCC can use their call sign within Canada as long as they affix the appropriate Canadian area-prefix to the end of their American call sign.
-For instance, a United States amateur with call sign W6AAA operating in British Columbia would sign as W6AAA/VE7.
+For instance, a United States amateur with call sign W6AAA operating in British Columbia would sign as W6AAA/VE7 (Similarly, Canadians in the United States would affix the appropriate American area-prefix to the end of their call sign, such as VE7AAA/W6).